 Participants that started an action beyond their carbon footprint (e.g. talk to others, join a climate campaign, etc.)

 I would definitely recommend this to anyone looking to make changes in their lives to reduce their carbon footprint.

-- Allizon Merz, CCTO past participant and current facilitator
+- Allison Merz, CCTO past participant and current volunteer